morungos/morungos-sveltekit/src/lib/content/posts/2021-05-04-punching-out-ai.md

 title: Punching out artificial intelligence
 author: Stuart
 card: 'punch-and-policeman.jpg'
+card_alt: >
+  A puppet of Mr Punch about to wallop a puppet of the Policeman with an extremely large stick.
 summary: >-
   Artificial intelligence has a power problem, and we need to think of it as a trickster character, one that can cause chaos and abuse, but —